percona/pbm-docs/docs/install/tarball.md

 ## Install from binary tarball

-Find the link to the binary tarballs under the **Generic Linux** menu item on [Percona website](https://www.percona.com/downloads/percona-backup-mongodb/).
+Find the link to the binary tarballs under the **Generic Linux** menu item on [Percona website :octicons-link-external-16:](https://www.percona.com/downloads/percona-backup-mongodb/).
 {.power-number}

 1. Fetch the binary tarball.
 Replace the `<version>` with the required version.